Navy aims to become self-reliant by 2047: Navy Chief Admiral Kumar | Law-Order

 The original proposal was to procure 30 MQ-9B Predator armed drones at a cost of over USD 3 billion to crank up India's surveillance apparatus along the frontier with China as well as in the Indian Ocean region.

 ''The case for the procurement is under process.
-We are discussing whether the numbers have to be rationalised,'' he said.
+We are discussing whether the numbers have to be rationalised,'' Admiral Kumar said.

 The MQ-9B drone is a variant of the MQ-9 ''Reaper'' which was used to launch a modified version of the Hellfire missile that eliminated al-Qaeda leader Ayman al-Zawahiri in the heart of Kabul last month.